-As well as my interest in the Neolithic, my other broad interests are:
+As well as my specialism in the Neolithic, my other interests are:

 – Clothing, spinning, weaving, dying, and fabrics in the archaeological record

 – Folklore, local mythology, spirits of place, folk horror and local traditions

 – Recreating foods from historical and archaeological sources

 Poster for Hidden Heritage 2016, on mapping apple varieties and there associated folklore

 I am also passionate about education outreach for archaeologists, currently working on resources and planning to enable easier routes into schools for all archaeologists.